FastGEUS/IRON-NEST_Unload-Mod/README.md

 While a gun is mid-unload, its hotkey is ignored if pressed again (no stacking/duplicate unloads), and its charge state is not touched by the mod's background sync until the sequence completes.

-## Why no clickable buttons?

-Earlier builds used on-screen `OnGUI` buttons.
-During real gameplay, the game locks and hides the system cursor while the player is aiming a turret (`Cursor.lockState == Locked`), which causes Unity to report the mouse position as an off-screen sentinel value.
-Under that condition, **no on-screen button can ever register a click** — confirmed by diagnostic logging during development.
-Since aiming is the normal state during play, buttons were unreliable in exactly the situations where the mod is most useful.
-Keyboard hotkeys have no such limitation, so the mod is now keyboard-only, with a plain on-screen text hint (not a button) showing current bindings.

 ## Known limitations / roadmap

-- Currently supports exactly two guns per turret, matched by `"Left"` / `"Right"` in their in-game object name.
-Additional guns without either substring in their name are still unloaded correctly but currently share no dedicated hotkey slot.
 - The reset animation duration and powder-recovery odds are fixed constants for now (see `ModConfig`); not yet user-configurable.
 - No BepInEx build yet — MelonLoader only for now.
 - Reload/unload debug logging is currently verbose (every step logs success or failure) to aid ongoing bug-fixing; will be trimmed down for a quieter default in a future release.